STORYMIRROR

 7 mins

-I was intrigued!
-He looked calm and composed but there was something strange about him and his demeanour; some mysterious aura surrounding him, as if a storm lurked behind his calm and stern face.
-Sipping my coffee, I watched him with corners of my eyes as a waiter came to him and served his order which he had never given; at least from the time he had entered the café.
-My curiosity rose when I saw that the waiter had served two breakfasts; the second plate and carafe of coffee kept opposite to where he sat.
+I was curious!
+He looked calm and composed but there was something strange about him and his demeanour; some mysterious aura surrounding him, as if a storm lurked behind the calm and stern face.
+Sipping my coffee, I watched him with corners of my eyes as a waiter came to him and served his order which he had never given; at least not since he had entered the café.
+Probably they knew his favourites and did not need to ask.
+My curiosity arose when I saw that the waiter served two portions of breakfasts on his table; the second plate and carafe of coffee kept opposite.

-I paid my bill on the table and left; thinking of the old man.
-Was he waiting for his wife who was stuck somewhere or was it a failed date?
+I came back to my apartment thinking of the old man who had reserved table for two but had not eaten, waiting for someone.
+My curiosity was rising.
+Was he waiting for his wife or may be a friend!
+Or was it a failed date?
 I shrugged off my curiosity and began preparing my notes for the lecture.

 "Excuse me sir, it is none of my business, but are you waiting for someone?"
 I asked, trying to be as polite as I could be.